jonathantneal/watch-size/README.md

 The `watchSize` function attaches hidden, over-sized DOM elements to your target with `scroll` listeners that are triggered whenever the element resizes.
 This allows the listener to avoid polling, and to truly respond to size changes.
-This technique can be used back to Internet Explorer 9.
+This technique can be used in all browsers going back to Internet Explorer 9.

-The entire script is about 400 bytes.
+The entire script is about 400 bytes when minified and gzipped.

 [cli-img]: https://img.shields.io/travis/jonathantneal/watch-size.svg
 [cli-url]: https://travis-ci.org/jonathantneal/watch-size